Beginner to Advanced skill level.

 Tools I use and provide.
 I have an assortment of axes including a few made by Gransfors & Robin Wood.
 For knives I will have several from Del Stubbs, Robin Wood, Ben Orford, and some Mora brand knives.
 There are enough tools for each student to have a set-up with out needing to share or wait on tools.

-Robin Wood, Wood tools.
+Wood tools.
+This is the tool business of Robin and JoJo Wood.
 Great name, right.
-He sells the best affordable axes and knives.
+They sell the best affordable axes and knives.
 Hard to go wrong with these, even when my expensive big name axe is handy I sometimes opt for this ax.
 A nice weight, handle and edge.
 He also is an amazing craftsman.
-His stuff is coming from the UK so also good to order early, but he ships fast. http://wood-tools.co.uk/shop/
+His stuff is coming from the UK so also good to order early, but he ships fast.
+I prefer his compound curved spoon knife over his open sweep.
+Fantastic service as well. http://wood-tools.co.uk/shop/

 Mora 106: This knife is available from many sources, including Robin Wood's site and even Amazon.
 It's the standard go-to carving knife and happens to be really affordable.